How action mapping can change your design process

 • What can we change about the learners’ environment to help them meet our goal?

 I also recommend visiting the learners’ work station and, if possible, shadowing them as they work.
-I cover this in my recorded presentations, which are available here, and in the Elearning Blueprint.

 8. Hey Cathy!
 As someone new to the field, I’m truly enjoying here what you veterans have to say!
 I will be following your blog closely throughout my degree program!